 Yoga and meditation are integrated into the curriculum to support wellbeing.
-Children and educators are supported to expand and deepen self-awareness, learn about themselves and learning to connect with others (1).
-Since both educators and students practice together it creates a common area of endeavour and discovery.
+Children and educators are supported to expand and deepen self-awareness, learn about themselves and learn to connect with others.¹ Since both educators and students practice together it creates a common area of endeavour and discovery.
 It also enhances the teacher-student relationship as both parties are sensitive to each others’ time and space to think, reflect and express themselves.
 It allows us all to learn to be in the present moment.

-Children are encouraged to respect and pay attention to their bodies, make sure each pose feels good.
+Children are encouraged to respect and pay attention to their bodies, making sure each pose feels good.
 As children grow and their bodies change, this becomes an important skill.
-Having the skills to listen carefully to the body and heart is not just a method to avoid injury, but also makes it easier to be self-reflective and make good choices when dealing with peer pressure.
+Having the skills to listen carefully to the body and heart is not just a method to avoid injury; this also makes it easier to be self-reflective and make good choices when dealing with peer pressure.

 ‘What lies before us and what lies behind us are small matters compared to what lies within us, and when you bring what is within out into the world, miracles happen.’
 Henry David Thoreau

 Being in peace with yourself, in the here and now is the optimum condition for learning.
 Your mind is clear and awake to what is going on around you and you are able to engage wholeheartedly.
 Obstacles to learning disappear as mental and emotional blocks are surmounted and students experience the enrichment of learning in the here and now.